 Great managers are not born.
+They are made.

 Organizations: Book Your Own Cohort

 Laridae’s management training program is designed specifically for managers in the non-profit and public sectors and caters to people at all levels.

 - You are currently, or will be, managing people at a non-profit organization

 - You want to become more effective at managing staff

 - You have an open mind and are willing to try new things

 - You are eager to learn